PIES, PLANET, PEOPLE GOALS

 The number of non-beef pies we create continues to grow vs. beef.

-With the arrival of our new filo-pastry range and our plant-based THIS™plant-based isn’t A Chicken & Bacon Pie, beef’s share of our total sales portfolio is slowly but surely decreasing.
+With the arrival of our new Banger & Bean Handy Pie as well as the filo-pastry range and our plant-based THIS™plant-based isn’t A Chicken & Bacon Pie, beef’s share of our total sales portfolio is slowly but surely decreasing.

 It’s not always easy to persuade committed carnivores to switch beef for jackfruit ‘steak’ (as in our Mooless Moo range) but slowly we’re seeing the balance tip as people become increasingly aware that we need to reduce the amount that we consume globally as the demand for beef far outstrips the supply of the ideal (grass-fed beef).
 And that overall, beef has almost 10x CO2e emissions compared to chicken or pork, and 40-60x emissions of the majority of vegetables.